Using Blue-Green Deployment to Reduce Downtime and Risk

 cf map-route command :

-- The CF Router continues sending traffic for
+- The CF Router continues to send traffic for

-- Within a few seconds, the CF Router begins load balancing traffic for
+- The CF Router immediately begins to load balance traffic for

 demo-time.example.combetween Blue and Green.